slaubi/the-fast-track/8.1/en/18-async.rst

 .. index::
     single: Async

 Checking for spam during the handling of the form submission might lead to some problems.
-If the Akismet API becomes slow, our website will also be slow for users.
-But even worse, if we hit a timeout or if the Akismet API is unavailable, we might lose comments.
+If the AI model becomes slow, our website will also be slow for users.
+But even worse, if we hit a timeout or if the model is unavailable, we might lose comments.

 Ideally, we should store the submitted data without publishing it, and immediately return a response.
 Checking for spam can then be done out of band.